jonnonz1/nz-statute-book/acts/public/2011/sleepover-wages-settlement-act-2011.md

 (2) If the dispute is not disposed of between the employee and the employee's employer,— (a) the parties may access mediation services provided under section 144 of the Employment Relations Act 2000 and, subject to subsection (3), sections 145 to 154 of that Act apply to the mediation services provided to the parties:
   (b) proceedings to resolve the dispute may be commenced before the Employment Relations Authority in accordance with section 158 of the Employment Relations Act 2000.
-(3) Despite subsection (2)(a), section 148A(2) of the Employment Relations Act 2000 does not apply in relation to any agreed terms of settlement in which a party agrees to forgo all, or part, of that party's minimum entitlements to the extent permitted by this Act.
+(3) Despite subsection (2)﻿(a), section 148A(2) of the Employment Relations Act 2000 does not apply in relation to any agreed terms of settlement in which a party agrees to forgo all, or part, of that party's minimum entitlements to the extent permitted by this Act.
-(4) In subsection (3), minimum entitlements has the same meaning as in section 5 of the Employment Relations Act 2000.
+(4) In subsection (3), minimum entitlements means wages or holiday pay or other money payable by the employer to the employee under the Holidays Act 2003 or the Minimum Wage Act 1983.

 ### 31 Application of Employment Relations Act 2000
-(1) If proceedings are commenced before the Employment Relations Authority in accordance with section 30(2)(b),— (a) the Authority has all the powers and functions it has under the Employment Relations Act 2000; and (b) the provisions of the Employment Relations Act 2000 and of any regulations made under that Act apply, with any necessary modifications, to the extent that those provisions are relevant to the resolution of the dispute.
+(1) If proceedings are commenced before the Employment Relations Authority in accordance with section 30(2)﻿(b),— (a) the Authority has all the powers and functions it has under the Employment Relations Act 2000; and (b) the provisions of the Employment Relations Act 2000 and of any regulations made under that Act apply, with any necessary modifications, to the extent that those provisions are relevant to the resolution of the dispute.
 (2) Without limiting subsection (1), the following provisions of the Employment Relations Act 2000 apply, with any necessary modifications: